scraping-xx/pattern-recognition-for-text-documents-classification/README.md

 Results
 -------
 By increasing the number of features, it was observed that the accuracy increases monotonically, as expected.
-The full results are shown in the final document (tcc.pdf).
+The full results are shown in the final document (tcc.pdf in pt-BR).

 This system achieved 84.66% global accuracy when using 12359 features.
 Even with this huge number of features and a relatively big document space, it still achieved considerable speed, where training took 50 secs, classifying 20 secs